 Best of all, once you’ve created one sell sheet, you can use it as a template for others!
 All you have to do is swap out the cover image and the relevant information, using the same layout, and hit “print.”
 You’re all set for the next book in your series to go to reviewers!

-Every sell sheet needs to include certain key information about your book.
+Sell sheets for books need to include certain key information about your book.
 In no particular order:

 - Title and subtitle